Education and Research

 As the Lobster Hatchery continues each year we are working more towards building on our educational remit of promoting sustainability and responsible fishing within our waters.
 We are also working towards undertaking research to gain an insight into lobsters, as little is really known about these wonderful creatures.

-We enjoy partnerships with other charities and in 2015 we teamed up with Scottish Natural Heritage and The Seabird Centre on events for young visitors and families both at the Hatchery and on the Isle of May.
+We enjoy partnerships with other charities and in 2015, 2016 and 2017 we teamed up with Scottish Natural Heritage and The Scottish Seabird Centre on events for young visitors and families both at the Hatchery and on the Isle of May.
+In winter 2016 we displayed our winter exhibition, “Tomorrows’ Lobsters” at the Scottish Seabird Centre.